The Bioinformatics Advisory program was started in 2015 with the first 15 students, and the plan is to admit new students annually.

 Selection criteria include correct entry requirements, motivation to attend the program, competence match to the available bioinformatics infrastructure staff, the competence of the PhD student, as well as gender and geographical balance.
 Experience in working with Unix/Linux, as well as basic scripting skills, are strong merits.

-Applications will open once a year, and we expect to enroll about 15 new PhD students this year, with an expected increase in coming years.
+Applications will open once a year, and we expect to enroll about 15 new PhD students this year.